How to Travel Like a Local

 - Short-term apartment rentals

-These options often come with personal insights, local tips, and a warmer sense of hospitality.
+These options often provide personal insights, insider tips, and a warmer sense of hospitality.

 Eat What the Locals Eat

 Food is one of the most direct ways to understand a culture.
-Skip international chains and seek out places where locals gather.
+Seek local favorites instead of international chains.

 - Street food stalls